 Table 5-1: Summary of the terminal mode commands available Command Parameter/ parameter block Description Test_interval = 1 to 168 hours (default 24 hours).
 Heater/Blower test interval HELP No parameters Calls up a list of user commands with brief descriptions HOFFSET Height_offset Height_offset is the offset to be added or subtracted in the range of ±1000 m (±3281 ft).
 Positive values are added to measured height and negative values are subtracted from measured height.
 The default is 0.
 ID Sensor_ID Reads or sets the sensor ID, a single character, 0-9, a - z or A - Z, case sensitive.
 Default ID = 0.
 Note: Lower case letters are not allowed if using a CT25K message.
-LASER Laser Laser_Power Laser = 0, laser off after power up (user must switch laser on) Laser = 1, laser on after power up (default) Laser_Power = 20% to 100%, default 100% LASEROFF No parameters Instructs the SkyVUE PRO to turn the laser off until either a power cycle or the sensor is instructed to turn the laser back on.
-LASERON No parameters Instructs the SkyVUE PRO to try and turn the laser on LOADOS Module Loads new operating system into modules as follows: Module =1, DSP.
+LASER Laser Laser_Power Laser = 0, laser off after power up (user must switch laser on) Laser = 1, laser on after power up (default) Laser_Power = 20% to 100%, default 100% LASEROFF No parameters Instructs the SkyVue PRO to turn the laser off until either a power cycle or the sensor is instructed to turn the laser back on.
+LASERON No parameters Instructs the SkyVue PRO to try and turn the laser on LOADOS Module Loads new operating system into modules as follows: Module =1, DSP.
 Note: Operating systems earlier than 4 will need the boot loader updating.
 Refer to Loading a new operating system (OS) (p.
-59) for more information.
-Module =2 Module = 3, PSU Module = 4, DSP, TOP, and PSU as one file.
+60) for more information.
+Module =2 Module =3, PSU Module = 4, DSP, TOP, and PSU as one file.
 Only supported from operating system.

-Table 5-1: Summary of the terminal mode commands available Command Parameter/ parameter block Description MCFG Message Interval Message_ID_A Message_ID_B Message_ID_C Message_ID_D Message_ID_E Set or read message configuration Message_Interval is the message interval in seconds.
+Table 5-1: Summ Table 5-1: Summary of the terminal mode commands available Command Parameter/ parameter block Description MCFG Message_Interval Set or read message configuration Message_ID_A Message_ID_B Message_ID_C Message_ID_D Message_ID_E Message_Interval is the message interval in seconds.
 Range is 2 to 600 s (default 10); 0 gives polled messages.
 Note: This command may affect measurement parameters within the BS command.
 See Measurement and message intervals (p.
-47).
+48).
 Message_ID is the message type to output between 0 and 999 (default 001).
 If Message_ID = 0, no message type is output.
-Up to five messages can be set (refer to MCFG command message types (p.
-MLH (if available) Temporal_Filter Range_Filter Std_Width Q1_Threshold Q2_Threshold Q3_Threshold Sets or reads parameters used in identifying mixing layer heights Temporal_Filter = temporal filter half width used to filter data used by mixing layer height algorithm in minutes.
-Range is 1 to 40 minutes (default 30 minutes) Range_Filter = range filter half width used to smooth data used by mixing layer height algorithm in metres or feet.
+Up to five messages can be set (refer to MCFG command message types [p.
+47]).
+MLH (if available) Temporal_Filter Range_Filter Sets or reads parameters used in identifying mixing layer heights Std_Width Q1_Threshold Q2_Threshold Q3_Threshold Std_Width Temporal_Filter = temporal filter half width used to filter data used by mixing layer height algorithm in minutes.
+Range is 1 to 40 minutes (default 30 minutes) Range_Filter = range filter half width used to smooth data used by mixing layer height algorithm in meters or feet.
 Range is 15 m to 600 m or 49 ft to 1969 ft (default 150 m or 492 ft).
-Std_Width = range half width used to calculate standard deviation of the slope in metres or feet.
+Std_Width = range half width used to calculate standard deviation of the slope in meters or feet.
 Range is 10 m to 400 m or 33 ft to 1312 ft (default 150 m or 492 ft).
 Q1_Threshold = SNR threshold for quality level 1 mixing layer height output.
 Range is 1.0 to 30.0 (default 1.8) Q2_Threshold = SNR threshold for quality level 2 mixing layer height output.
 Range is 1.0 to 30.0 (default 5.0).
+Q3_Threshold = SNR threshold for quality level 3